markopi/aql-idea/README.md

 In the gutter there should be a Run icon next to each start of an aql.
 Click on it to run that particular aql on the currently active server.
 The results will be shown in AQL tool window, tab Query Results.
 Besides the results as a table, there will also be tabs that contain the raw request and response contents.

+### Aql query history

+At the bottom of each aql console editor, there is an additional history tab.
+On this tab you can see recent previously executed queries, and optionally rerun them.

+Each console has its own history.

 ---